bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 maintaining and running the tests on those devices.

-If you have an old phone stashed in a drawer somewhere, chances are that modern apps won\'t work on the devices as well as they\'re supposed to.
+If you have an old phone stashed in a drawer somewhere, chances are that modern apps won&apos;t work on the devices as well as they&apos;re supposed to.

-Now that you\'ve learned about the different types of UI testing, you are ready to learn how to use Web Developer Tools to manually perform cross-device testing.
+Now that you&apos;ve learned about the different types of UI testing, you are ready to learn how to use Web Developer Tools to manually perform cross-device testing.

-In my web browser, I\'ve opened one of my previously developed webpages for the little lemon restaurant.
+In my web browser, I&apos;ve opened one of my previously developed webpages for the little lemon restaurant.

-I\'ve opened the browser developer tools by right-clicking the page and selecting Inspect Element.
+I&apos;ve opened the browser developer tools by right-clicking the page and selecting Inspect Element.

 An alternative way to open the tools is to press F12.